0

 This wood is known as Wood of God, Agarwood.

-Below are sections quoted from “History of Agarwood” written by Lopez-Sampson and Page (2018), for the full article, please click here
+Below are information from “History of Agarwood” written by Lopez-Sampson and Page (2018), for the full article, please click here

 Hindu Texts